CrossRef/pdfextract/readme.md

 ## On the command-line

-pdf-extract can be used as a tool or Ruby library.

-### Command-line Extraction

 To extract a spatial object type from a PDF on the command line use the extract
 command: